Childline South Africa

 Childline South Africa is a non-profit organisation which works to protect children from violence and further the culture of children's rights in South Africa.
-Childline runs a national, 24-hour, toll-free telephone counselling service for children and adults, handling over 1 million calls annually.
-In addition to the Crisis Line telephone counseling service, Childline also offers services such as online counseling, training programmes for continuous professional development, training on court preparation and workshops on child law.
+Childline runs a national, 24-hour, toll-free telephone counselling service for children and adults, handling over 300 000 calls annually.
+In addition to the Helpline telephone counseling service, Childline also offers services such as online counseling, training programmes for continuous professional development, training on court preparation and workshops on child law.

-Crisis line telephone counselling
+Helpline Service

-The 24-hour national telephone counselling service is available to children up to 21 years of age, as well as adults with concerns about children.
-Telephone calls are routed to the Childline office closest to the caller, where trained counsellors are available to provide assistance.
-Calls to the Crisis Line are free from South African telephone networks Telkom, Vodacom and CellC, with the exception of MTN.
+The 24-hour national telephone counselling service is available to children up to 18 years of age, as well as adults with concerns about children.
+Telephone calls are routed to the closest Provincial Office to the caller, where trained counsellors are available to provide assistance.
+Calls to the Helpline are free from all networks.
 Counsellors are trained to deal with a wide variety of issues.

 Online counselling

-Childline offered a free, online counselling service through the discontinued Mxit instant messaging application which was available to youth under the age of 21 years, as well as to adults with concerns about children.
-Initially trialled as a pilot project in 2009, the service quickly saw thousands of young people making use of it to seek help.
-Chat rooms were staffed by trained counselors based at the Childline national office in Durban, and were operational Monday to Saturday, from 2 pm to 6 pm.
+Childline offered a free, online counselling service through the discontinued Mxit instant messaging application which was available to youth under the age of 18 years, as well as to adults with concerns about children.
+Initially trialed as a pilot project in 2009, the service quickly saw thousands of young people making use of it to seek help.
+Chat rooms were staffed by trained counsellors based at the Childline national office in Durban, and were operational Monday to Saturday, from 2 pm to 6 pm.
+After the demise of Mxit, Childline began its own Online Counselling Service on its website - www.childlinesa.org.za which is operational, Monday - Friday, 11am - 1pm and 2-6pm.
 Conversations between children and counsellors were strictly confidential and were conducted on a one-on-one basis, which allowed children to seek assistance on topics they would have ordinarily found difficult to discuss.
 Children who required face-to-face services may have been referred to their closest regional office for further counselling.